vlreinier/CmdDeployer/README.md

 It is adviced to avoid the --onefile option using Pyinstaller, since this increases startup time significantly.

 ## Running CmdDeployer uncompiled
-First make sure cmd_visibility() in CmdDeployer.py is commented out, or the app will hide the terminal used to start the app.<br>
 CD into the root CmdDeployer folder where CmdDeployer.py is located, and execute the following command:
 ```
 python CmdDeployer.py